Binance Market Update (2022-10-19)

 Binance

-The global cryptocurrency market cap now stands at $0.92T, down by -0.90% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.93T, down by -0.28% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include APT, JST, and SUN, up by 710%, 12%, and 7%, respectively.
+Market outperformers include APT, VIDT, and BAL, up by 681%, 32%, and 11%, respectively.

 Top stories of the day: